paulross/PythonExtensionPatterns/doc/sphinx/source/exceptions.rst

     }

 The confusion can arise is that if a subsequent function then tests to see if an exception is set, if so signal it.
-It will appear that the error is coming from the second function when actually it is from the first:
+It will appear to the Python interpreter that the error is coming from the second function when actually it is from the first:

 .. code-block:: c